 - 2,100-2,300 calories

 If you create too much of a calories deficit, you’ll burn fat and muscle.
-And, you do NOT want to do this!
-So, you really don’t want go higher than a 1,000 and I recommend sticking with Autumn’s 750 number because a lot of knowledge from many scientific professionals went into this program.
+No bueno!!!
+So, you really don’t want go higher than a 1,000 calorie deficit.
+I recommend sticking with Autumn’s 750 number because a lot of knowledge from many scientific professionals went into this program.

 Determining Your Calorie Deficit Goal

 Again, in order to lose ONE pound of fat, the average person has to burn 3,500 calories.

 So, let’s say you want to lose 20 pounds.
 You will have to create a 70,000 total calorie deficit—that’s 20 (pounds) X 3,500 (calories).

 In order to do this, you will have to do a minimum of two rounds of the 21 Day Fix, more likely three.
 Knowing this should help you be realistic with your goals and expectations!